The web presence

 Apart from Galway’s rather excellent effort, a good model of how to do it is the website of US university MIT.

 One hint I would give to university web designers is to keep breathless news announcements to a minimum.
 Visitors to a website are not really likely to be there in order to enjoy the latest propaganda messages.
-A well designed news site linked from the home page, and kept up to date, is a much better bet.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+A well designed news site linked from the home page, and kept up to date, is a much better bet.university comment below, or link to this permanent URL from your own site.